Is Kiwi.com safe for Booking Flights

 The unique proprietary algorithm kiwi flights use is called Virtual Interlining.

 The reason some airline don't normally work together is because they may not have codeshare agreements.
 But it doesn't matter to Kiwi.
-The company BUYS the tickets and then resell them to you in any combination it wants.
+The company buys the tickets and then resell them to you in any combination it wants.

 So, great, right?
 Not so fast.
 First, let's address the trust issue some people are having with kiwi.com (myself including).